-The instructor should contact the DSP Counselor who works with the student or the DSP Coordinator.
+The instructor should contact the DSP Counselor who works with the student.

 What if I start the exam with the student in the class and then move the student to another location when the class ends?

 Students with disabilities (as most other students) do not perform optimally when interrupted while taking a test.
 Moving the student is not generally desirable and is discouraged and can be a violation of their right to accommodations and equal opportunity.